nkoster/api-skeleton/README.md

 # api-skeleton
-Very basic API Skeleton as a starter.
+Very basic API skeleton as a starter.